redhat-developer/service-binding-operator/README.md

 Start a kubernetes cluster.
 For this case we have used minikube.
 Any other Kubernetes cluster can be used as well.
 `minikube start`

-Run `chmod +x install.sh` to set execution permission for the install script.
-Now run the install script `install.sh`
+Run the install script - `bash <(curl -sL https://raw.githubusercontent.com/redhat-developer/service-binding-operator/master/install.sh)`

 ## Key Features